maldoinc/wireup/docs/pages/getting_started.md

 === "FastAPI"

-    With the FastAPI integration you can just declare dependencies in http or websocket routes.
+    With the FastAPI integration you can declare dependencies in http or websocket routes.

     ```python title="views/posts.py"  hl_lines="5"
     from wireup import Injected